World of Speakers E.97: Jaime Cohen | Finding Confidence

 A bit about World of Speakers

 World of Speakers is a bi-weekly podcast that helps people find their own voices, and teaches them how to use their voice to develop a speaking business.
-This special series of episodes has been created to help speakers navigate the coronavirus crisis.

 Connect with Jaime Cohen: